 Spoon and level the flour to measure and add to the bowl with the salt and baking soda.
 Stir to combine.
 Add graham cracker crumbs and stir to combine.

 Fold in the chocolate chips.
-Add the dough to the fridge for 15 minutes.
-Avoid letting it sit for longer than 20 or it will firm up too much and the cookies won't spread properly.
+Add the dough to the fridge for 30 minutes.

 When the dough is in the fridge, preheat the oven to 350 degrees Fahrenheit.

-After 15 minutes, take a medium cookie scoop and scoop the dough into your hand.
+After 30 minutes, take a medium cookie scoop and scoop the dough into your hand.
 Flatten it out slightly, stick in about 3-4 mini marshmallows and roll up into a ball, trying to get some marshmallow to show on top.
-Alternatively, just use half of one large marshmallow and mush it into the dough ball.
+Alternatively, just use one large marshmallow and mush it into the dough ball.
 Place on a baking sheet lined with parchment paper.

 Repeat until all dough has been used.
 I suggest baking no more than 6 cookies at a time since they will spread.

 Once done, sprinkle on some chopped up chocolate (it'll melt right on top) and use a round cookie cutter to scoot around the cookies into a perfectly round shape.
+If you use one large marshmallow, they can spread quite a bite while baking, so the cookie cutter trick really helps!
 Let cool on the baking sheet for about 15-20 minutes, then transfer to a cooling rack with a spatula to finish cooling.
 Enjoy!